-The practice has five surgeries, four of which has an intra-oral x-ray machine, and the equipment inventory reflected this.
-In addition, there is a cone beam computed tomography (CBCT) machine, which is located in a separate room.
+The practice has four surgeries each of which has an intra-oral x-ray machine.
+In addition, there is an orthopan tomogram (OPG) machine, which is located in a separate room.
+The equipment inventory reflected all the radiography equipment in place.